AlfrescoLabs/alfresco-cis/README.md

 *properties:* The keys in the `properties` hash must have a direct mapping in the corresponding Alfresco content model.
 The current implementation is rather simplistic and merely assumes the newly created content object is of type `cm:content`.

-** The filename of the newly created ibject will be derived from th `cm:name` property.
+** The filename of the newly created object will be derived from th `cm:name` property.

 #### Updating Existing Content
 *NOT YET IMPLEMENTED*